Sarra Tajouri

 About Me

-Fairness is a concept deeply ingrained in human society.
-It has been extensively explored in various academic fields, each with its own interpretation and context.
-Thus, attempting to force a singular, AI-centric definition of fairness can neglect these rich historical and disciplinary perspectives.
-To address these challenges effectively, we aim to adopt an interdisciplinary perspective.
-By integrating insights from fields like philosophy, sociology, law etc. , we want to create a framework that recognizes the multifaceted nature of fairness.
+Fairness is a concept deeply ingrained in human society, extensively explored across academic disciplines, each with its own interpretation and context.
+Attempting to force a singular definition can neglect these rich historical and disciplinary perspectives.
+My work therefore adopts an interdisciplinary approach, drawing notably on philosophy, sociology and social psychology.

-Therefore, instead of considering fairness as an objective property, related to a ressource allocation norm, we prefer study this notion as a subjectively defined necessity by one or more stakeholders of the decision process.
-Under such a perspective we explore explicability and justification as tools to prove fairness.
+Rather than treating fairness as an objective property tied to a resource allocation norm, I study it as a subjectively defined necessity by the stakeholders of a decision process and explore explainability and justification as tools to make that fairness acceptable and contestable.

 Logo 2